Sapphire And Its Range Of Colors

 From the greek "sappheiros" azure blue, sapphire symbolizes the calm of heaven, bringing peace and promoting meditation.

-Sapphire is one of the oldest gemstones.
-Known since Antiquity, its name from comes from the hebrew word "sappir", meaning “the most beautiful thing”.
+Sapphire is one of the most ancient of gems.
+Known since ancient times, its name comes from the Hebrew ‘sappir’, meaning ‘the most beautiful thing’.

 Deposits